Nobody expects a traumatic brain injury.

 Waking Up Is Hard To Do

-I remember this, because it was my first problem with memory.
+I remember this, because it was my first memory problem.
 Later, I could not remember the contents of closets and drawers.
-When I turned on my computer, I had no idea what I had been working on.
+When I turned on my computer, I had no idea what I was working on.

 I remembered Jayne and Maxine, but I felt like I entered someone else’s life.